-N A DIRECT current distribution system, the motor load is connected to the outside mains at 220 volts, and only very small motors, as fan motors, between outside mains and neutral; since the latter connection, with a large motor, would locally unbalance a system.
-The effect of a motor on the system depends upon its size and starting current, and with the large mains and feeders, which are generally used, even the starting of large elevator motors has no appreciable effect, and the supply of power to electric elevators represents a very important use of direct current distribution.
+In a direct-current distribution system, the motor load is connected to the outside mains at 220 volts, and only very small motors, as fan motors, between outside mains and neutral; since the latter connection, with a large motor, would locally unbalance a system.
+The effect of a motor on the system depends upon its size and starting current, and with the large mains and feeders, which are generally used, even the starting of large elevator motors has no appreciable effect, and the supply of power to electric elevators represents a very important use of direct-current distribution.

-In alternating current distribution systems, the effect on the voltage regulation, when starting a motor, is far more severe; since alternating current motors in starting usually take a larger current than direct current motors starting with the same torque on the same voltage; and the current of the alternating current motor is lagging, the voltage drop caused by it in the reactance is therefore far greater than would be caused by the same current taken by a non-inductive load, as lamps.
-Furthermore, alternating current supply mains usually are of far smaller capacity, and therefore more affected in voltage.
-Large motors are therefore rarely connected to the lighting mains of an alternating current system, but separate transformers and frequently separate feeders are used for the motors, and very large motors commonly built for the primary distribution voltage of 2200, are connected to these mains.
+In alternating-current distribution systems, the effect on the voltage regulation, when starting a motor, is more severe; since alternating-current motors in starting usually take a larger current than direct-current motors starting with the same torque on the same voltage; and the current of the alternating-current motor is lagging, the voltage drop caused by it in the reactance is, therefore, greater than would be caused by the same current taken by a noninductive load, as lamps.
+Furthermore, alternating-current supply mains usually are of far smaller capacity, and, therefore, more affected in voltage.
+Large motors are, therefore, rarely connected to the lighting mains of an alternating-current system, but separate transformers and frequently separate feeders are used for the motors, and very large motors are commonly built for the primary distribution voltage of 2200, and connected to these mains.

-For use in an alternating current distribution system, the synchronous motor hardly comes into consideration, since the synchronous type is suitable mainly for large powers, where it is operated on a separate circuit.
+For use in an alternating-current distribution system, the synchronous motor hardly comes into consideration, since the synchronous type is suitable mainly for large powers, where it is operated on a separate circuit.

-The alternating current motor mostly used in small and moderate sizes-such as come into consideration for power distribution from a general supply system-is the induction motor.
-The single-phase induction motor, however, is so inferior to the polyphase induction motor, that single-phase motors are used only in small sizes; for medium and larger sizes the three-phase or two-phase motor is preferred.
-This however, introduces a complication in the distribution system. and the three-wire single-phase system therefore is less suited for motor supply, but additional conductors have to be added to give a polyphase power supply to the motor.
-As the result thereof, motors are not used in alternating current systems to the same extent as in direct current systems.
-In the alternating current system, however, the motor load is, if anything, more important than in the direct current system, to increase the load factor of the system; since the efficiency of the alternating current system decreases with decrease of load, while that of a direct current system increases.
+The alternating-current motor mostly used in small and moderate sizes-such as come into consideration for power distribution from a general supply system-is the induction motor and, where high torque starting and acceleration or adjustable speed are desirable, the repulsion-induction motor, which is a single-phase alternating commutator motor.
+The single-phase induction motor, however, is so inferior to the polyphase induction motor, that single-phase motors are used only in small sizes; for medium and larger sizes the three-phase or two-phase motor is preferred or a commutator motor is used.
+The former, however, introduces a complication in the distribution system, and the three-wire single-phase system, therefore, is less suited · for motor supply, but additional conductors have to be added to give a polyphase power supply to the motor.
+As the result thereof, motors are not used in alternatingcurrent systems to the same extent as in direct-current systems.
+In the alternating-current system, however, the motor load is, if anything, more important than in the direct-current system, to increase the load factor of the system; since the efficiency of the alternating-current system decreases with decrease of load, while that of a direct-current system increases.

-Compared with the direct current motor, the polyphase induction motor has the disadvantage of being less flexible: its speed cannot be varied economically, as that of a direct current motor by varying the field excitation.
-Speed variation of the induction motor produced by a rheostat in the armature or secondary circuit, in the so-called form "M" motor is accomplished by wasting power: the power input of an induction motor always corresponds to full speed; if the speed is reduced by running on the rheostat, the difference in power between that which the motor actually gives, and that which it would give, with the same torque, at full speed, is consumed in the rheostat.
+Compared with the direct-current motor, the polyphase induction motor has the disadvantage of being less flexible: its speed cannot be varied economically, as that of a direct-current motor by varying the field excitation.
+Speed variation of the induction motor produced by a rheostat in the armature or secondary circuit is accomplished by wasting power: the power input of an induction motor always corresponds to full speed; if the speed is reduced by running on the rheostat, the difference in power between that which the motor actually gives, and that which it would give, with the same torque, at full speed, is consumed in the rheostat.